adnissen/atci/README.md

 atci frame "/Users/andrew.nissen/Movies/Decker vs Dracula: Episode 03.mp4" 00:01:30.720 "What do you want, Mr President\?" --font-size=36
 ```

-## Quick Start for Users
+## Quick Start

 ### Prerequisites

-**For M-series (ARM) Mac users**: The software can automatically download and configure ffprobe, ffmpeg, whisper.cpp, and the AI model for you!
-Just run the application and follow the guided setup.
+**For M-series (ARM) Mac users**: The software can automatically download and configure ffprobe, ffmpeg, whisper.cpp, and a selected whisper model for you.
+Just run the application and follow the guided setup in the console.

 **For other users, you'll need:**